alessiot/Flask-AWSBeanstalk-tutorial/README.md

 ## Deploying the App in AWS BeanStalk

+In this assignment you will modify the Rock Paper Scissor App so that you can deploy it using Aws Elastic Beanstalk (EBS).
+You just need imgs and rpsapp folders.

+__Step 0:__

 "AWS Elastic Beanstalk is an easy-to-use service for deploying and scaling web applications and services developed with Java, .NET, PHP, Node.js, Python, Ruby, Go, and Docker on familiar servers such as Apache, Nginx, Passenger, and IIS."

 Install AWS CLI